-Note: The question paper will consist of five sections.
-Each of the first four sections (I-IV) will contain two questions and the students shall be asked to attempt one question from each section.
-Section-V will contain six short answer type questions without any internal choice covering the entire syllabus and shall be compulsory.
+Note:- The question paper will consist of five sections.
+Each of the first two sections (I-II) will contains two questions (each carrying 5.5 marks).
+Each of the IIIrd and IVth sections will contain two questions (each carrying 5 marks).
+The students shall be asked to attempt one question from each section (I-IV).
+Section-V will contain six short answer type questions (each carrying 1.5 marks) without any internal choice covering the entire syllabus and shall be compulsory.